 Indonesia has been famous for its archipelago consisting of 17,000 islands across the equator, with coastlines stretching over 90,000 kilometers and small islands dotted across the Emerald of The Equator.

 Among the smaller islands in Indonesia, Wakatobi, an acronym for Wangi-Wangi, Kaledupa, Tomia, and Binongko (hence Wakatobi) in Southeast of Sulawesi is among the popular destinations in Indonesia.

 These remote islands in Sulawesi Tenggara (South East of Sulawesi) holds breathtaking natural treasures to be uncovered.
-Surrounded by pristine coastlines, Wakatobi has been an underwater paradise with the second largest barrier reef in the world after the Great Barrier Reef in Australia.
+Surrounded by pristine coastlines, Wakatobi islands has been an underwater paradise with the second largest barrier reef in the world after the Great Barrier Reef in Australia.

-Getting to Wakatobi is relatively easy.
+Getting to Wakatobi islands is relatively easy.
 Wakatobi has 1 public airport on Wangi-Wangi Island, thus you can fly from Kendari or Makassar.
 There is also one private airport in Tomia for Wakatobi Dive Resort from Bali.
 There is also a ferry from Bau-Bau to Wangi-Wangi.